elliotboney/DotFiles/README.md

 ### 🔧 **Behind the Scenes**

-The automatic key retrieval is handled by `run_before_decrypt.sh.tmpl` which:
+The automatic key retrieval is handled by `.chezmoiscripts/run_before_decrypt.sh.tmpl` which:

 1. **Checks for existing key** - Skips if `~/.config/chezmoi/key.txt` exists
 2. **Validates Lastpass CLI** - Ensures `lpass` is installed